Generic Name: phenytoin sodium

 A predominantly sensory peripheral polyneuropathy has been observed in patients receiving long-term phenytoin therapy.

 Integumentary System: Dermatological manifestations sometimes accompanied by fever have included scarlatiniform or morbilliform rashes.
 A morbilliform rash (measles-like) is the most common; other types of dermatitis are seen more rarely.
-Other more serious forms which may be fatal have included bullous, exfoliative or purpuric dermatitis, lupus erythematosus, Stevens-Johnson syndrome, and toxic epidermal necrolysis (see PRECAUTIONS section).
+Other more serious forms which may be fatal have included bullous, exfoliative or purpuric dermatitis, lupus erythematosus, Stevens-Johnson Syndrome, and toxic epidermal necrolysis (see PRECAUTIONS).

 Hemopoietic System: Hemopoietic complications, some fatal, have occasionally been reported in association with administration of phenytoin.
 These have included thrombocytopenia, leukopenia, granulocytopenia, agranulocytosis, and pancytopenia with or without bone marrow suppression.
 While macrocytosis and megaloblastic anemia have occurred, these conditions usually respond to folic acid therapy.
-Lymphadenopathy including benign lymph node hyperplasia, pseudolymphoma, lymphoma, and Hodgkin’s disease have been reported (see WARNINGS section).
+Lymphadenopathy including benign lymph node hyperplasia, pseudolymphoma, lymphoma, and Hodgkin’s Disease have been reported (see WARNINGS).

 The lethal dose in pediatric patients is not known.
 The lethal dose in adults is estimated to be 2 to 5 grams.
 The initial symptoms are nystagmus, ataxia, and dysarthria.
 Other signs are tremor, hyperreflexia, lethargy, slurred speech, nausea, vomiting.
 The patient may become comatose and hypotensive.
 Death is due to respiratory and circulatory depression.